josecv/stegosaurus/README.md

 Stegosaurus makes use of an exceedingly clever [algorithm](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.705.779&rep=rep1&type=pdf) described by Lifang Yu et al.

-The algorithm embeds messages into JPEG images by permutting the image's DC coefficients using a permutation initially derived from the user's key, then rekeyed with a seed selected to minimize changes to the image.
+The algorithm embeds messages into JPEG images by permutting the image's AC coefficients using a permutation initially derived from the user's key, then rekeyed with a seed selected to minimize changes to the image.
 A plus-minus sequence is used to decide how each bit of data is embedded into the image: